MakGord/Option_IV/README.md

+# Stock Price Probabilty Plot

+Project Goal:
+The goal of this project is to create a model that estimates a potential direction and magnitutde of the price movement for a given stock for a given time interval based on the historical data for the given periods.

+Model Inputs:
+- Stock Ticker
+- Start Date of the historical interval
+- End Date of the histroical interval (Today's Date by default)
+- Desired Time Frame (1 day, 1 week, 1 month)
+- Price Resolution (Rounding factor)

+Model Outputs:
+- A chart that displays historical "significance" of each price level and plots a normal distribution model based on the latest available price and historical standard deviation over it.

 # Conda environment with environment.yml

 [![Binder](http://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/MakGord/Stock_Price_Probability_Plot/main?filepath=index.ipynb)

 A Binder-compatible repo with an `environment.yml` file.

 Access this Binder by clicking the blue badge above or at the following URL:

 https://mybinder.org/v2/gh/MakGord/Stock_Price_Probability_Plot/main

 ## Notes
 The `environment.yml` file should list all Python libraries on which your notebooks